Drift-station-13/Drift_station_13/README.md

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

+## Drift station's policy on mature content.
+Drift Station 13 derives its initial codebase from Citadel, the reason for this is because when choosing a TG base, it was the closest in the functionality we wanted.
+But Drift Station 13 does not approve of sexual content so it is not accessible during gameplay & will be eventually completely removed from the code.
+ERP is not a part of the Drift Station 13 community vision.

+I hope this is not seen as an attack on Citadel or its player base we have no ill will towards them, but we are trying to create a different type of community.
 ## Credits
 Ideas & code:<br>

 Drift Station 13 contains code taken from Citadel-Station-13 & ShadowStation<BR>
-Drift Station 13 like a lot of servers can be traced back and is based from /tg/station.
+Drift Station 13, like a lot of servers, can be traced back and is based on/tg/station.

-Please do note that: "Yori station" was the name of this code base before it was given an offical name.
+Please do note that: "Yori station" was the name of this codebase before it was given an official name.